 The Paramar is a lovely beachfront boutique hotel with breakfast included.
 You can get an ocean view without breaking the bank here.

-Puerto Vallarta street art
+sasha standing by Puerto Vallarta street art in 5 de diciembre

-I <3 5D.
 Photo by Sasha Savinov

-Whatever it is, 5D holds a special place in my heart (and stomach, and liver).
-One thing is for sure – every time we come back to 5 de Diciembre, whether it be for a week or a couple of months, it feels like home.
+Whatever it is, 5 de Diciembre Puerto Vallarta holds a special place in my heart (and stomach, and liver).
+One thing is for sure – whenever we come back, whether for a week or a couple of months, it feels like home.

 There’s just something special about this neighborhood.
 I recommend you go there with an empty stomach and an open mind and enjoy this special slice of Puerto Vallarta.